I like Orchestral music quite a lot. I used to be in a youth orchestra, I work for an orchestra now—orchestral music plays a big role in my life.

 If you click the button below, it will load embedded Spotify players for each of the pieces described.
-However, you should be aware that they also load several ad-trackers and third party cookies, 1 A more detailed description of the trackers and cookies loaded by the embedded Spotify player can be found on the Blacklight privacy inspector. so make sure to disable third-party cookies and use a tool like Privacy Badger if you choose to use this option.
+However, you should be aware that they also load several ad-trackers and third party cookies, so make sure to disable third-party cookies and use a tool like Privacy Badger if you choose to use this option.

 The Naxos Music Library is also a great way to listen to orchestral music, and you can get free access to it through most local library systems.

 This is probably one of the most beautiful French Horn solos in the orchestral repertoire.
 Although it doesn’t sound like it, it’s absolute murder to play since holding long, high notes without a break is a real workout for the lips.

 The horn player in this recording is presumably Dale Clevenger, who retired in 2013 after nearly five decades as Chicago’s principal horn.

 Bonus: Holst The Planets, Second Movement “Venus, the Bringer of Peace”

 Another famous and incredibly serene French Horn solo.
 Also incredibly difficult for the same reasons.

 TSO’s principal horn is Neil Deland.
 Maybe it’s home team bias, but I’m always blown away by the quality of his sound and how it just totally fills the hall.